 The Sacrament of Reconciliation is one of the greatest instruments of healing in our broken world, bringing us ever more fully into God's perfect love.
 Frequent reception of this Sacrament is fundamental to our growth in faith and the development of our capacity to be servant leaders in the image of Christ.
 For these reasons, the school encourages students to receive the grace of Reconciliation as often as possible.
 Our Formation and Ministry program invites priests to be available to administer the sacrament during Exposition every month, for most retreats, and during the liturgical seasons of Lent and Advent.

 The school often focuses on the development of fellowship and Christian community throughout the school year.
-This is done through special Masses such as our biannual Masses with Holy Family, celebration of the birthday of St. Dominic Savio, Grandparents Day Mass, and Masses held for special intentions like respect for life and volunteer appreciation.
-Numerous faith sharing opportunities exist for small groups of students to pray together, maintain religious symbols throughout the building and help to develop and care for the school chapel.
+This is done through special Masses such as combined Masses with Holy Family, our celebration of the feast day of St. Dominic Savio, Grandparents Day Mass, and Masses held for special intentions such as vocations, respect for life and volunteer appreciation.
+Numerous additional opportunities exist for devotional prayer such as student-led Divine Mercy Chaplets at lunch, cultural prayer including a communal effort to prepare a Day of the Dead altar, and access to personal prayer and adoration in our school chapel.